lupyuen/lupyuen.github.io/src/testbot.md

     exit 0
   }

-  ## If we don't see the message, exit with an error
+  ## If OSTest Fails: Exit with an error
   ## Omitted: Power off Oz64.
 Terminate the `screen` session and SSH Session
   timeout { ...
     exit 1